This topic describes the physical and logical organization of Oracle Cloud Infrastructure resources.

 - Edge: DNS

-- Platform: Identity and Access Management, Tagging, Audit, Work Requests
+- Platform: Audit, Identity and Access Management, Monitoring, Notifications, Tagging, Work Requests

 Generally available cloud services beyond those in the previous list are made available based on regional customer demand.
 Any service can be made available within a maximum of three months, with many services deploying more quickly.
 New cloud services are made available in regions as quickly as possible based on a variety of considerations, including regional customer demand, ability to achieve regulatory compliance where applicable, resource availability, and other factors.
 Because of Oracle Cloud Infrastructure's low latency interconnect backbone, you can use cloud services in other geographic regions with effective results when those services are not available in your home region, as long as data residency requirements do not prevent you from doing so.
 We regularly work with customers to help ensure effective access to required services.